DataFilter helper

 ]

-use \Temma\Utils\Datafilter as TµDataFilter;
+use \Temma\Utils\DataFilter as TµDataFilter;

 use \Temma\Exceptions\IO as TµIOException;

-use \Temma\Exceptions\Application AS TµApplicationException;
+use \Temma\Exceptions\Application as TµApplicationException;

 use \Temma\Base\Log as TµLog;